andrewcodes404/rethink/x_notepad.md

 order Sessions by time ✅
 query to get host data ✅
-query to get speakers data
+query to get speakers data ✅
-query to get sponsors data
+query to get sponsors data ✅
-query to get supporters data
+query to get supporters data ✅

 send data to pop modals

+remove border-bottom from last session item